Missouri River 340

 Kayak and canoe race in Missouri, U.S.

-The Missouri River 340, or MR340, is a 340 mile kayak and canoe race from Kansas City, Kansas to St. Charles, Missouri that follows the Missouri River.
-It is the longest continuous canoe and kayak marathon in North America besides the Yukon 1000, and possibly the world.
+The Missouri River 340, or also known as MR340, is a 340-mile kayak and canoe race that stretches from Kansas City, Kansas to St. Charles, Missouri, that follows the Missouri River.
+It is the longest continuous kayak and canoe marathon in North America, alongside the Yukon 1000, and one of the longest, if not the longest in the world.